daxcee/sahat.github.com/_posts/2015-10-01-cross-country-road-trip-in-tesla-model-s-day-1.md

 ![](/images/blog/tesla-road-trip-day-1-1.jpg)

 I spent the next 2 hours driving through the empty desert.
-It is not the most exciting drive in the world.
+It is not exactly the most exciting drive in the world...

 ![](/images/blog/tesla-road-trip-day-1-2.jpg)